wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/working-with-transactions.md

 # Working with Transactions

+!!!
+Warning
+    **Please note that the contents on this page are under review!**

 A **transaction** is a set of operations executed as a single unit.
 It also can be defined as an agreement, which is carried out between separate entities or objects.
 A transaction can be considered as